ManticoreGamesInc/platform-documentation/src/patch_notes/patch_notes.md

 - Improved the look + feel of the terrain creator panel.
 - Toggling World Space or Gizmo Visibility will show notifications.
 - Enabled additional logging from Lua scripts.
-- Gamepad support for `Look at Cursor` is now camera relative.
-- In-game options screen title changed to `Preferences`.
 - Improved UI for displaying breakpoints and current line in the Script Editor.
 Clicking on a line number now selects that line's text.
 Breakpoints may be toggled on and off by clicking the black gutter to the left of the line numbers.
 - Improved drag select behavior in script editor when dragging outside the window.
-- Changed pause menu options button to say `Preferences`.
+- Changed in-game options screen title and pause menu button to say `Preferences`.
 - Improved wording of some Lua error messages.
 - The <kbd>P</kbd> key no longer automatically binds to the pause menu.
 - Networked events will now throw an error if unsupported types are passed as arguments to `Broadcast:()`.

-#### Game Components
+#### CORE Content

-- Updated all weapons to new tunings.
+- Updated all weapons to new default tunings.
 - Physics objects now run on client with server correction, creating much smoother behavior.
 - Reorganized structure in CORE Content so no components are hidden.
 - Moved Inventory (and UI) to community content and fixed major issues (look for Basic Inventory).